topikachu/ev3dev/Using-Sensors.md

 ### The Mindstorms Sensor class

 Most sensors are accessed using a device driver class especially for Mindstorms sensors.
 When you plug a sensor in (assuming it is the auto-detectable type) a sysfs node will be added to ```/sys/class/msensor```.
+The name of the node will have the format ```<port>:<type>```.

 For full details, see [[Using the Mindstorms Sensor Device Class]].
 For the basics, keep going.

 For an example, I will be using the EV3 Color Sensor in input port 2.
+It is a UART sensor, so it has a type of ```tty```, which is Linuxeze for anything serial port like.

 ```bash
 $ cd /sys/class/msensor